conda/ceps/cep-16.md

 ### ZSTD compression

 A notable improvement is compressing the `repodata.json` with `zst` and serving that file.
-In practice this yields a file that is 20% smaller (20-30 Mb for large cases).
+In practice this yields a file that is 20% of the original size (20-30 Mb for large cases).
 Although this is still quite a big file its substantially smaller.

 However, the file still contains all repodata in the channel.
 This means the file needs to be redownloaded every time anyone adds a single package (even if a user doesnt need that package).